-Nutritionally, stinging nettle is high in vitamins A, C, D, and minerals iron, manganese, potassium, and calcium.
+Nettle fiber was widely used by many groups of American Indians for thousands of years as a source of fiber in vitamins A, C, D, and minerals iron, manganese, potassium, and calcium.
 It contains 21% to 23% crude protein and 9% to 21% crude fiber.
 Young leaves are collected in early spring and prepared like spinach.
 Drying or cooking removes the stinging hairs.
 Nettles were used throughout North America, Europe, and Asia as a culinary plant, in salads and soups or as a cooked vegetable.
 It is important to remember to use only the young leaves; steam or dry before taking internally as a medicinal or food!